One of the questions we frequently hear is, ‘how much money do I need to emigrate to Australia?’ and it’s a very good and valid question.

 190 Visa: Some States may require a financial declaration during the migration process.
 They will not be asking for proof, simply a declaration that you can support yourself and your family whilst you move to, and settle into the Country you will soon call home.

 The whole concept of show money was thrown into disrepute a number of years ago when it transpired the rule was being abused by syndicates who would contribute to an individual’s show money requirement.
 Therefore it is not now a major factor in Immigrating to Australia.

-How Much Money Do I Need to Move to Australia in Total
+How Much Money Do I Need to Move to Australia in Total in 2019

 Now we’ve cleared up the show money requirement above, it’s time to look at total budget for a move to Australia.

 Please don’t rely on second hand advice or forums for the definite answers to what will likely be one of the most complex processes you’ve ever entered into.

 Migration Agent fees vary greatly and do remember that they shouldn’t usually quote on a per person basis for your Move to Australia.

 We are aware of many agents charging less than this and whilst we think that’s commendable as with most things in life, you get what you pay for.